zaidolbap/sf-pang/README.md

-# pang
+# sf::pong

-*A*lternative version of *pong* ~ pang: This is a small project aimed to improve my software skills, that is, to learn modern cpp techniques, design patterns and cmake.
+Vertical Pong using C++ & SFML: This is a small project aimed to improve my software skills, that is, to learn modern cpp techniques, design patterns and cmake.

 It was originally inspired by the following [tutorial](https://www.gamefromscratch.com/page/Game-From-Scratch-CPP-Edition-Part-1.aspx) but it follows different software design decisions.